Ronaldo's goal met with mixed reaction - TSN.ca

 Ronaldo again denies rape allegations, calls it an 'abominable crime'

-UDINE, Italy — Cristiano Ronaldo asked his Juventus teammates to be left alone.
+UDINE, Italy — Cristiano Ronaldo asked his Juventus teammates to leave him alone.

-For all that he's embroiled in - accused of rape nine years ago - the soccer superstar wanted some space so he could celebrate his goal on Saturday alone in front of a TV camera.
+For all that he's embroiled in - accused of rape nine years ago - the soccer superstar wanted some space so he could celebrate his goal on Saturday all by himself in front of a TV camera.

 He leaped into the air with an emphatic double fist pump, as he's often marked his goals, and then let his teammates congratulate him.